mongodb/specifications/source/retryable-writes/retryable-writes.rst

   }

-When selecting a writable server for the first attempt of a retryable write command, drivers MUST raise a client-side error if the server’s maximum wire version does not support retryable writes.
+When selecting a writable server for the first attempt of a retryable write command, drivers MUST raise a client-side error if the server's maximum wire version does not support retryable writes.
 If the server selected for a retry attempt does not support retryable writes (e.g. mixed-version cluster), retrying is not possible and drivers MUST raise the original error to the user.